MetaDocencia/NASA_TOPS-OS101-2026/Module_4/Lesson_2/M4_L2_readme.md

 ## Reusing Open Code

-Software can be reused in a variety of ways.
-A software package can be executed on its own to provide a complete analysis or models depending on the input parameters.
+Software and code can be reused in a variety of ways.
+A software package can be executed on its own to provide a complete analysis or model depending on the input parameters.
 Alternatively, the package could be imported as part of a larger library to provide specific functionality.
 Also, code snippets can be copied into existing code, if permitted, or the code could be re-written and incorporated into new software.

 If you simply intend to reuse a code snippet, continuously test that your selected code works as you expect.
 If you are reusing a more complex code, there are additional considerations.